Vaccine Info

 Share

-Dengvaxia® Vaccine Clinical Trials, Dosage, Indication, News
+Dengvaxia® Vaccine Clinical Trials, Dosage, Efficacy, Lab Test, Side Effects

 Sanofi Pasteur's Dengvaxia® (CYD-TDV) is a live attenuated tetravalent chimeric vaccine made using recombinant DNA technology by replacing the PrM (pre-membrane) and E (envelope) structural genes of yellow fever attenuated 17D strain vaccine with those from the four dengue serotypes.
 Dengvaxia is U.S. Food and Drug Administration (FDA)-approved (Clinical Reviewer: Ralph LeBlanc, STN 125682.0) and indicated for preventing dengue virus serotypes 1, 2, 3, and 4.
 In 2015, Sanofi Pasteur introduced the first dengue vaccine in endemic countries.
 Sanofi announced in 2017 that people who received Dengvaxia and have not been previously infected with a dengue virus might be at risk of developing severe dengue if they get dengue after vaccination.
 Dengvaxia is not approved for use in individuals whose immunization information is unknown.